Cần Vương movement

-French involvement in Vietnam

-17th–18th century
+Background

 French involvement in Vietnam began as early as the 17th century, with missionaries such as Alexandre de Rhodes spreading the Catholic faith.
 This situation was to remain until the late 18th century, when the Tây Sơn uprising, a popular revolt against heavy taxation and corruption, toppled the ruling Nguyễn family in 1776.
 A Nguyễn prince, Nguyễn Ánh managed to escape.
 In an attempt to regain power, Nguyễn Ánh sought the assistance of France through French missionaries in Vietnam.
 Though he did not receive formal military assistance, he was supplied with sufficient aid by sympathetic merchants and was able to reclaim the throne.
 Although not officially sanctioned by the French government, this was to heighten French interest in Vietnam and mark the start of increasing intervention.